Fox-ML-infrastructure/FoxML_Core/LEGAL/README.md

 ## Overview

-This directory includes standardized documents, templates, and policies used for machine learning, cross-sectional ML research, and HPC consulting engagements.
+This directory includes standardized documents, templates, and policies used for machine learning applications, cross-sectional ML infrastructure, and HPC consulting engagements.
 These materials are provided to help prospective clients evaluate professionalism, workflow, and project structure before initiating a Statement of Work.

 ---